 Nut and Seed Milks & The Benefits of Soaking

-My new favorite thing to make is nut or seed milk.
-It's delicious and super healthy and can be used as the base for smoothies, or added to tea or oatmeal as you would milk.
+Homemade nut or seed milk is delicious and super healthy and can be used as the base for smoothies, or added to tea or oatmeal as you would milk.
 A nice treat is to blend in a banana and a little cinnamon and you have a sweet and creamy healthy “milkshake.”
-Yum!

 I've made a sunflower seed and pumpkin seed milk combination, as well as almond milk.
 The recipes are really simple and only require a blender and a fine mesh strainer, or cheesecloth.
 For those of you who don’t drink milk, this is a nice alternative to buying packaged and processed soy, rice or almond milks.
 These packaged dairy alternatives often contain sugar and preservatives — even the brands that claim to be organic and all natural.
 Besides, the homemade milks are richer and much more delicious.

-Nut and seed milks require you to soak the nuts and seeds which brings us to a little known but important step in getting the full nutritional benefits from these and other super foods.
+Nut and seed milks require you to soak the nuts and seeds which brings us to a little known but important step in getting the full nutritional benefits from these foods.

 The Benefits of Soaking